Shred Totality NoShock Review

 The Shred is on the heavier end of the spectrum within our review.
 This weight is on par with the hardshell construction method.
-A size Large weighs in at 22.9 ounces, and only the Giro Ratio MIPS came close to this weight.
+A size Large weighs in at 22.9 ounces, the heaviest model we tested.
 We found it to be a bit bulky and heavier when riding when compared to lighter-weight models.
 That said, it aesthetically looks pretty sleek, and the impact is likely only noticeable to those most sensitive to helmet weight and bulk.

 The Shred paired well with each pair of goggles we used.
 We avoided any gaper gaps or downward pressure.
 The helmet has a standard plastic goggle retainer and two vents in the front to minimize fogging.
 Shred will send you a replacement free of charge if you happen to break the goggle clip.
 All you need to do is provide your shipping address.